hongtaoh/olymvis/content/paper.md

   </div>
 </div>

 However, we think it is problematic to divide medal counts by population or GDP in measuring medal efficiency.
 First of all, this method is unfair for countries who joined the Olympics late.
 For example, China (PRC) attended the Olympics for the first time in 1952 and due to political issues, it was not a participant till 1984 (COC, 2004).
-If total number of medals is the basis for medal efficiency, it would be unfair for countries like China and many newly founded countries in Africa.
+If the total number of medals is the basis for medal efficiency, it would be unfair for countries like China and many newly founded countries in Africa.

 Second, it might be unfair to divide the number of medals by population.
 This formula assumes that a country can send as many athletes as it wants, but this is not the case.
 For example, for Tokyo 2020, each country can send at most three male and three female athletes (International Table Tennis Federation, 2018).
 As a result, China will send six table tennis athletes, as will Australia, Japan, Brazil, Egypt, Germany, and the United States (Wikipedia, n.d.), even though China’s population size is larger than that of all the six countries combined (World Bank, 2018).

 Third, it might be simplistic to only count the total number of medals.
-There has been a debate on whether ranking of Olympic countries should be based on the number of total medals or only golds (Johnson, 2008).
+There has been a debate on whether the ranking of Olympic countries should be based on the number of total medals or only golds (Johnson, 2008).
 We decided to adopt the method by New York Times, i.e., “medal points” (Klein, 2008).
 In this system, a gold medal is given 4 points, silver 2 and bronze 1.
 Center for Strategic International Studies (n.d.) used this method and ranked countries based on what they called as “weighted medals”.

-In this interactive, viewers can see a country’s ranking on each categories of sport in a specific Olympic Games by clicking the country’s name.
+In this interactive, viewers can see a country’s ranking on each category of sport in a specific Olympic Games by clicking the country’s name.
 This visualization is clear and direct, but it has some drawbacks.
 First, only the top countries can be shown interactively but there are over 200 participating countries and regions.
 Second, and because of the first drawback, this visualization did not provide viewers a general idea of the distribution of media efficiency across countries.
 See Figure 10.

 {{<figure src="https://raw.githubusercontent.com/hongtaoh/olymvis/master/static/pics/3-7.png" class="wide" caption="Figure 10: Ranking of countries by weighted medals">}}

 To solve these problems, we decided to rank countries by “medal points” as well, but on an interactive choropleth world map.

 ### Ranking Sports by Number of Athletes

-Dutta (2018) in his Kaggle post visualized the top 10 sports that USA excel by putting 10 boxes vertically with sporting winning the most gold medals on top.
+Dutta (2018) in his Kaggle post visualized the top 10 sports that USA excel by putting 10 boxes vertically with sports winning the most gold medals on top.
 See Figure 11.

 {{<figure src="https://raw.githubusercontent.com/hongtaoh/olymvis/master/static/pics/4-1.png" caption="Figure 11: Ranking of sports by weighted medals">}}

 This visualization is transparent and clear but the problem is that it is limited to only about 10 items, which is not enough for us to visualize all the sports in the Summer Olympics.
-Instead, we decided to try bar chart and word cloud for our visualizations.
+Instead, we decided to try a bar chart and word cloud for our visualizations.

 ## Visualization Plans
 ### Plans: Female Participation
-As discussed above, we will use line graph, stacked bar chart, and area chart to show the overall trend of female participation in the Summer Olympics.
+As discussed above, we will use a line graph, stacked bar chart, and area chart to show the overall trend of female participation in the Summer Olympics.
 For female participation in each individual continent, we will use KDE in a small multiple.

-In line graph, the x-axis will be time and the y-axis the percentage against the total number of participants.
+In a line graph, the x-axis will be time and the y-axis the percentage against the total number of participants.
 We will show both female and male athletes.
 See Figure 12.

-For stacked bar chart, the x-axis will be time and y-axis will percentage against the total number of athletes.
-Two segments in each bar will represent male and female respectively, and the two will sum up to 100\% for every year presented.
+For stacked bar charts, the x-axis will be time and y-axis percentage against the total number of athletes.
+Two segments in each bar will represent male and female respectively, and the two will sum up to 100% for every year presented.
 This will make the comparison between male and female participation very clear.
 See Figure 13.

 <div class="wide">